 Potential hazards include 60 mile per hour winds and quarter-sized hail.

 Minor hail damage to vehicles is possible, and strong winds could damage trees and power lines.

-Heavy rain and thunderstorms are expected to pass through the Miami Valley throughout the evening.Grab the FREE WDTN News App for iPhone or Android.
+Heavy rain and thunderstorms are expected to pass through the Miami Valley throughout the evening.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.